layilin/SP23-33852/_excerpts/indigenous.md

 Faced with the task of describing various plants and reporting their possible uses, Grainger credits Kalinago persons, whom he most often calls "Indians," with this knowledge in several passages primarily in Book I but also in Books III and IV of the poem.
 These references, although limited in number, demonstrate the depth of indigneous botanical and bodily knowledge, ranging from medicine to food and resistance to cataloguing.
 In some cases, such as his description of the part of the cane called the "arrow," named for its usage by indigenous persons, these applications are so crucial to recognizing and describing these plants (in this case, the part of the sugar cane that drops at a specific point in the maturation process) that they actually dictate the names that colonial planters and writers use to reference them.
 Yet at the same time, Grainger relegates almost all mentions of indigenous peoples and knowledge in *The Sugar-Cane* to footnotes.
 Additionally, he appropriates this knowledge in his preface to the poem, claiming that he has learned about "indigneous remedies" so thoroughlly as to make his own "trials" of them.
 Moreover, by arguing that such knowledge and abilities should be "universally known," Grainger further distributes this knowledge outside of indigenous communities, positioning his own text as the new source of such information.

 Despite such attempts to limit the bounds and influence of indigenous knowledge, by collating such mentions here, we hope to allow the reader to recognize, explore, and meditate upon indigenous, rather than colonial, authority.
 How does Grainger characterize the relationship between indigenous and colonial persons, and what exactly does he credit Amerindians with teaching him and other colonists?
 How does referring to indigenous peoples as "Indians" rather than "Caribs" or "Kalinago" impact his readers' perception of such nations?
-What effect does Grainger's inclusion of indigenous words like "Liamuiga" and "suirsaak" have?
-What do you make of his frequent use of the passive voice in his description of these plants' uses?
+What do you make of Grainger's inclusion of indigenous words like "Liamuiga" and "suirsaak"?
+What effect his frequent use of the passive voice in his description of these plants' uses have on our recognition of their origins and applications?
+What could it mean that Grainger includes this allusions primarily in Book I but turns to "Indian gardens" just before the close of the poem?

 ---